halogenjs/view/Readme.md

 // set our editing flag to true so that we can see our html myHypermediaDocument.set('editing', true);

-// bind to a hyperbone event that'll trigger when the user
+// bind to a Halogen event that'll trigger when the user
 // clicks on the particular link. myHypermediaDocument.on('special-link-clicked', function( model ){
   model.set('clicked', 'clicked');